Film Shoots Permitting for Public Space

-These permits also provide productions with free police assistance, free parking privileges and access to most exterior locations, including City parks, without charge, although some locations may require additional permission from controlling entities.
+These permits may provide productions with free police assistance, free parking privileges and access to most exterior locations, including City parks, without charge, although some locations may require additional permission from controlling entities.

 Hours of Permitted Filming

-Note: Total number of hours alloted for permitted filming per month in 2018.
+Note: Total number of hours allotted for permitted filming that affected parking per month in 2019-2021.

 Lack of Complaint Data

 Generally speaking, it is difficult to obtain data regarding complaints about the film industry.

 While residents affected by the expansion of the film industry have raised concerns both in online groups and to 311, the 311 data on the Open Data Portal has no distinct category for complaints related to the film industry.